Ksarelto/simple-crud-api/README.md

 ## How to install

+If you download folder from GIT

-1. Download folder with application from repository or clone repository to your computer ( branch is "develop-crud-api")
+1. Download folder with application from repository branch "develop-crud-api";
-2. Open the folder in yout IDE
+2. Open the folder in yout IDE.
 3. In command line run command "npm install" to install all dependencies.
+4. Create .env file in downloaded folder and add variable "PORT=3000"
+5. The application is ready to run

+If you clone repository

+1. Open your IDE and run in terminal "git clone 'link to copied git repository'"
+2. Run in terminal command "git checkout develop-crud-api"
+3. In command line run command "npm install" to install all dependencies.
-4. Create .env file and add variable "PORT=3000"
+4. Create .env file in downloaded folder and add variable "PORT=3000"
 5. The application is ready to run

 ## How to run application